Credits

 A two-hour PBS film about America’s controversial first industrialist.

-25 Hill (July, 2012) (additional music)
+25 Hill (additional music) (July, 2012)

 A family film about the All American Soap Box Derby directed by Corbin Bernsen (LA Law).
 I contributed some orchestral music to my buddy Lee Strauss’ score.
+25 Hill premiered on the Inspiration Network in July, 2012.

-“The History of Spectacle Island” (August, 2011) (composer, vo recording engineer)
+“The History of Spectacle Island” (August, 2011)

 A short film about the history of Boston Harbor’s Spectacle Island and its’ recent rebirth as a result of the Big Dig civil engineering project.
 The film was created by director Elliot Higger and Sunnymind Productions for the island’s visitor center.

-“Follow” (April, 2011) (composer)
+“Follow” (April, 2011)

 An orchestral setting for spoken word and time-lapse video.
 The film was directed by Elliot Higger.
 Follow was shown at the 2012 ProArts Spring Arts Festival in Boston.

-Akihabara HTML 5 Game Engine Demos (February, 2011) (music)
+Akihabara HTML 5 Game Engine Demos (February, 2011)

 Provided chip-tune music for two demos using KesieV Norikami’s excellent game engine for developing 8/16-bit style games using HTML 5 and javascript.

-“Lazris the Bunny” (February, 2011) (sound fx/music)
+“Lazris the Bunny” (February, 2011) (composer / sound effects)

 Created by Lantana Games for the 2011 Global Game Jam.

-“The Wall – A World Divided” and “After the Wall – A World United” (June, 2010 – January, 2011) (additional music)
+“The Wall – A World Divided” and “After the Wall – A World United” (additional music) (June, 2010 – January, 2011)

 A Spy Pond Productions film directed by Eric Stange for PBS, “The Wall” honors the 20th Anniversary of the fall of the Berlin Wall by exploring its history through the stories of ordinary people and the inside perspectives of world leaders and diplomats.

-Girl in the Glass (October, 2010) (composer)
+Girl in the Glass (October, 2010)

 A macabre puppet show for Washington DC’s Puppet Underground Halloween performance.

-“Morocco to Israel” (August, 2010) (composer)
+“Morocco to Israel” (August, 2010)

 This short film by director Avital Epstein uses interviews with family members to tell the story of Berber Jews that emigrated to Israel after it’s formation in 1948 and the independence of Morocco in 1956.
 It premiered at the 2011 Miami Jewish Film Festival, and has since won third place at the Carnegie Mellon Faces of Migration International Short Film Festival.

-“The Exchange” (April, 2010) (composer)
+“The Exchange” (April, 2010)

 A modern-day film-noir about customer service in the button pushing business.
 The short film was directed by Paul Hirschberger and produced by NTL films.
 It was screened at the Hells Half Mile Film Festival, the Naperville Independent Film Festival and the BlissFest 333 Film Festival.